 For the longest time, Oslo was considered the forgotten Scandinavian capital – overshadowed by its chic neighbours, Stockholm and Copenhagen.
 Now though, having just been crowned the European Green Capital of 2019, and with a burgeoning contemporary art scene, raging late-night party culture and booming Neo-Nordic culinary movement, Oslo is finally getting the global recognition it deserves.
 Surrounded by mountains on one side and the Oslofjord inlet on the other, it’s a picturesque city, and its good looks have only been bolstered by the recent addition of some seriously cutting-edge architecture (Oslo’s glass and marble Opera House could give Sydney’s a run for its money!).
 Head to the neighbourhood of Grünerløkka to get a real taste of Oslo’s cool culture; this industrial area turned hip hangout is chock-full of cafes, markets, vintage stores and bars.

 Google the city of Bergen and you’ll quickly notice one common piece of info: it’s allegedly the wettest city in Europe (230 days of rain a year will give you that reputation).
 But don’t let that deter you.
-Located on Norway’s southwestern coast, Bergen is actually one of Scandinavia’s prettiest destinations (and it so happens to feature on many of Webjet Exclusives’ Scandinavia tour itineraries!).
+Located on Norway’s southwestern coast, Bergen is actually one of Scandinavia’s prettiest destinations.
 Like something out of a fairy tale, colourful wooden houses stand out against the grey skies at the UNESCO World Heritage Site of Bryggen Wharf, once the heart of this former Viking settlement.
 Only 280,000 people call Bergen home, and it’s overflowing with small town charm; the streets are filled with friendly locals and the cafes are cosy, serving hot coffee that would rival Melbourne’s best brews.
 And make sure you take a ride up the 101-year-old Fløibanen funicular to the top of Mt Fløyen – the stunning views will take your breath away.

 So much more than just saunas and skinny dipping, Finland’s capital Helsinki is a city developing its own identity.
 Originally part of Sweden, then Russia, it’s interesting to note that while these foreign influences are still noticeable, they’re slowly fading, and it’s a new Helsinki emerging; a city teeming with creative design types, outlandish dining options, an eccentric live music scene and a strong focus on being active.
 330 islands comprise the Helsinki archipelago, with everything from hiking and kayaking to skiing and ice fishing on offer.
 Restaurants serve up mouth-watering delicacies such as wild salmon and snow grouse, but it’s reindeer that’s a must-try.
 And as much as it’s a cliché, if you don’t have at least one proper sauna session when in town, you haven’t done Helsinki properly.